-K LIBRARY
+K. LIBRARY:

+The school library strives to provide the books, periodicals, audiovisual and other resource materials necessary to the fulfillment of the curriculum and for the independent study or recreation reading of the students.
 The library is essentially a place of research and study.
 Books may be checked out for a period of 2 weeks and renewed for another 2 weeks.
 Reference books, together with periodicals and magazines may be checked out overnight.
-Library materials are very expensive.
-Care of them is essential so that others may use them.
+Care of the materials is essential so that others may use them.
 Be responsible for returning them on time.
 Any books or other library materials that are damaged will have to be paid for by the student.
 Charges will be based on the extent of the damage to the materials.
 Lost books and other library materials are handled in a similar manner.
+Objectives: